Warfields/HomePage/acmresearch.rst

     - A Simple project is a small software or hardware that a student could finish in a short time.
 These are expected to introduce students to researchers and only have to have a well defined goal.
-Since the duration of these projects is so short we do not expect this to be paid work.
+Since the duration of these projects is so short ACM members are willing to do this work for free.
 If pleased with the result, a donation to the ACM Club would be appreciated to help continue support for researchers.
 #.
 Large Software Projects